Intersecting diametral balls induced by a geometric graph: Abstract

 \section{Abstract}

-For a graph whose vertex set is a finite set of points in \(\mathbb R^d\), consider the closed (open) balls with diameters induced by its edges.
+For a graph whose vertex set is a finite set of points in the Euclidean \(d\)-space consider the closed (open) balls with diameters induced by its edges.
 The graph is called \textit{a (an open) Tverberg graph} if these closed (open) balls intersect.
 Using the idea of halving lines, we show that (\textit{i}) for any finite set of points in the plane, there exists a Hamiltonian cycle that is a Tverberg graph; (\textit{ii}) for any \( n \) red and \( n \) blue points in the plane, there exists a perfect red-blue matching that is a Tverberg graph.
-Also, we prove that (\textit{iii}) for any even set of points in \( \mathbb R^d \), there exists a perfect matching that is an open Tverberg graph; (\textit{iv}) for any \( n \) red and \( n \) blue points in \( \mathbb R^d \), there exists a perfect red-blue matching that is a Tverberg graph.
+Also, we prove that (\textit{iii}) for any even set of points in the Euclidean \(d\)-space, there exists a perfect matching that is an open Tverberg graph; (\textit{iv}) for any \( n \) red and \( n \) blue points in the Euclidean \(d\)-space, there exists a perfect red-blue matching that is a Tverberg graph.